 The Value of Screening for Lung Cancer

 Lung cancer screening is currently recommended for elderly individuals who have a long-time history of smoking and who do not exhibit any symptoms or signs of lung cancer.
-It has to be emphasized that successful screening endeavors necessitates a multidisciplinary organization that is centered on diagnosing and treating participants identified with having a lung cancer with great precision, but also minimizing potential harms to the majority of screenings without the malignancy.
+It has to be emphasized that successful screening endeavors necessitate a multidisciplinary organization that is centered on diagnosing and treating participants identified with having lung cancer with great precision, but also minimizing potential harms to the majority of screenings without the malignancy.

 As there can be huge differences according to the actual screening environment and prevailing conditions, the screening program should always be adapted to local conditions while still preserving a high-quality performance.
 In addition, local or country-specific research studies are encouraged in order to determine whether screening for lung cancer actually makes sense.